researchart/fse20/submissions/reusable/paper310/cd-linter-artifacts/README.md

 Follow the instructions described in [INSTALL.md](INSTALL.md).

-**Note** To successfully run all scripts listed in this document, you need to keep the root of this repository as your working directory.
+**Note** To successfully run all scripts listed in this document, you need to keep the current folder as your working directory.
 An internet connection is required.

 ## <a id="cd-linter"></a>Build and Run CD-Linter